-E. Status of Projects from the 2019-2022 TIP and New Projects in the 2020-2023 TIP
+E. Status of Projects from the 2020-2023 TIP and New Projects in the 2021-2024 TIP

-As mandated by the federal regulations for metropolitan planning, major projects from the previous TIP, the 2019-2022 TIP, must be tracked and any significant delays in the planned implementation of these major projects must be explained.
-In order to meet this guideline, Table II-1 lists all projects from the 2019-2022 TIP by jurisdiction including the TIP ID, year of operation in the 2019-2022 TIP, year of operation in the 2020-2023 TIP (if any), and status of the project.
+As mandated by the federal regulations for metropolitan planning, major projects from the previous TIP, the 2020-2023 TIP, must be tracked and any significant delays in the planned implementation of these major projects must be explained.
+In order to meet this guideline, Table II-1 lists all projects from the 2020-2023 TIP by jurisdiction including the TIP ID, year of operation in the 2020-2023 TIP, year of operation in the 2021-2024 TIP (if any), and status of the project.

-In Table II-1, the 2020-2023 TIP year of operation is sometimes listed as XX.
+Table II-1 sometimes lists the year of operation in the 2021-2024 TIP as XX.
 This means the project is not in the new TIP either because funds have been received, the project is complete, the project is between funding stages, the project is on hold, or the project is not being pursued.
 The reason is noted in the project status.
 Ongoing means that this project continues year after year.
 NA means not applicable, usually used for a study where the year of operation has yet to be determined.

-Table II-2 lists projects that are new to the 2020-2023 TIP.
+Table II-2 lists projects that are new to the 2021-2024 TIP.
 Additional details on these projects are available in Chapter VI.